elenatchi/beevon-game/README.md

 </p>
 This unity game is was created during Gamerella 2019 by Janine Recio and Elena Tchijakoff.

+It uses Cinemachine, Text Mesh Pro and LeanTween.

 It requires an alternate controller to play, which you can find more about [HERE](https://elenatchi.github.io/beevon-game/)